IfthyF/IfthyF/Procedural-Programming/README.md

-- Here are some of my procedural programming exercises and project 😄
+- Here are some of my procedural programming exercises and project. 😄